-Next week, from Monday 18th November, we'll be covering what to include on your website.
+In the next module, we'll be covering what to include on your website.
 We'll look at different options - like creating a simple one-page website, or having a more complex website with multiple pages.

 We'll also cover some different ways to get your website online, focusing on WordPress.com and WordPress.org, and the pros and cons of each of those systems.